benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 ### Upgrade your license

-Your trial license will last 14 days and is valid for 5TB of data.
 If you want to upgrade to a full license before you start using LiveData Migrator, follow these steps:

 1. See the [How to upgrade your license](https://community.wandisco.com/s/article/How-to-upgrade-your-license) page for information on how to purchase a license key.
 1. Once you have obtained your license key, upload it to your LiveData Migrator host.